julienetie/xsskillah/src/_readme.md

 # XssKillah (Work in Progress)

-## A Fast Minimal DOM based HTML Sanitizer
+## A Fast Minimal DOM-based HTML Sanitizer

-XssKillah is an opinionated but forgiving sanitizer oriented around component and content delivery.
-The defaults are opinionated but it features as much flexability as required for the majority of real-world use cases.
+XssKillah is a lightweight and fast HTML sanitizer designed for securing components and content delivery.
+While it comes with opinionated defaults for high protection, it offers flexibility for various real-world use cases.

-### XssKillah
+### Features

-- {{ size }} minified | {{ brotliSize }} _(brotli)_
+- **{{ size }} minified** | **{{ brotliSize }}** _(brotli)_
-- Minimal allowed markup features by default for high protection
+- Minimal allowed markup by default for enhanced security
-- Fast _( Faster than generic sanitizers such as DomPurify and Sanitize-HTML)_
+- Fast _(Outperforms generic sanitizers like DomPurify and Sanitize-HTML)_
 - Sanitizes against a real DOM (not RegEx)
 - Cleans dangerous URLs
-- No need for escaping _(Textual content is encapuslated in Text-nodes)_
+- No need for escaping _(Textual content is encapsulated in Text-nodes)_
-- Whitelist opt-in when using dangerous tags, attributes and known vulenrable combinations.
+- Whitelist opt-in for dangerous tags, attributes, and known vulnerable combinations

 ### Philosophy

-XssKillah adopts a highly opinionated approach, disallowing as many vulnerable tags and attributes as reasonably possible.
-This minimalistic design keeps XssKillah small and ensures fast performance.
-It also provides clarity, allowing you to understand the risks as you enable specific features.
+XssKillah follows a highly opinionated approach by disallowing as many vulnerable tags and attributes as possible.
+This minimalistic design keeps XssKillah small, ensuring fast performance.
+It offers clarity, allowing you to understand the risks as you enable specific features.

 ### Restrictions

-In theory, there shouldn't be any restrictions on what can be rendered.
-This is an opt-in sanitizer.
-E.g. Renered script tags will not execute unless you explicitly allow them to.
+In theory, there are no restrictions on what can be rendered.
+XssKillah is an opt-in sanitizer, meaning that rendered script tags will not execute unless explicitly allowed.

 ### API

-To be announced (TBA), still work in progress.
+The API details are still a work in progress and will be announced soon.

+### License

 MIT © Julien Etienne 2024